koyeb/koyeb-cli/docs/reference.md

       --privileged                               Whether the service container should run in privileged mode --regions strings                          Add a region where the service is deployed.
 You can specify this flag multiple times to deploy the service in multiple regions.
                                                  To update a service and remove a region, prefix the region name with '!', for example --region '!par'
-                                                 If the region is not specified on service creation, the service is deployed in fra
+                                                 If the region is not specified on service creation, the service is deployed in was

       --routes strings                           Update service routes (available for services of type "web" only) using the format PATH[:PORT], for example '/foo:8080'
                                                  PORT defaults to 8000